cppalliance/safe-cpp/proposal/draft.md

 **Safe C++'s answer to safe/unsafe interoperability is to make safeness part of the type system.**

 C++ has `const` and `volatile` type qualifiers.
-C++ compilers also support the `_Atomic` type qualifier,[^atomic-types] through C11.
+C++ compilers also support the `_Atomic` type qualifier, through C11.
 Safe C++ adds the `unsafe` type qualifier.
 Declare an object or data member with the unsafe qualifier and use it freely _even in safe contexts_.
 The `unsafe` token means the same thing here as it does with _unsafe-blocks_: the programmer is declaring responsibility for upholding the conditions of the object.
 Blame lies with the `unsafe` wielder.

 Naming an unsafe object yields an lvalue expression of the unsafe type.
 What are the effects of the unsafe qualifier on an expression?